| 26 Sept. 2003 Commissioner Joan M. DuBoisPlanning Commission

 order to preserve the character of the neighborhood and the park,

-• In keeping with Land Use Objective 14, Policies c, d, and
+Winchester Homes should be encouraged to follow the same practice. • In keeping with Land Use Objective 14, Policies c, d, and

 j, and the Neighborhood Context section of the Residential Development